durrantlab/subpex/README.md

 - scikit-learn
 - yaml

-Manual input is needed to set up the simulation of the protein of interest.
-Hopefully, this will be changed soon and an autobuilder will be available.
+### Configuring a SubPEx run

+Currently, users must manually set up their SubPEx simulations by editing key SubPEx/WESTPA files.
+We hope to soon develop an autobuilder ("wizard") to simplify this process.

+___Link your preliminary, equilibrated simulation___

-1. Soft link or copy the equilibrated trajectories and necessary restart files (***JDD: Possible to be more descriptive?***) to the reference directory.
+1. SubPEx assumes you have already run preliminary simulations to equilibrate your system.
+Soft link or copy your preliminary, equilibrated trajectories and necessary restart files (***JDD: Possible to be more descriptive?***) to the `./reference/` directory.
+(Note that this directory already contains the `md.conf` and `prod_npt.in` template files, which SubPEX uses to interface with the NAMD and AMBER MD engines, respectively.)
-    - If using NAMD, the `.dcd` file is fine.
+    - If using NAMD, copying the `.dcd` file is fine.
     - If using Amber, the filetype that works with the SubPEx algorithm is the `.nc`.